 American cockroaches, also known as waterbugs or palmetto bugs, are more common in commercial buildings and are one of the most common cockroaches in sewer systems.
-The largest cockroach in Texas, it can grow 11⁄2 to 2 inches long.
+The largest cockroach in Texas, it can grow 11/2 to 2 inches long.
 Both the adult male and the female can fly.

-Adults are reddish brown (Fig. 1a), with tan to light-yellow bands outlining the pronotum.
+Adults are reddish brown (Fig. 1a), with tan to lightyellow bands outlining the pronotum.
 Young nymphs are grayish brown, but after the first few molts, they become more reddish brown (Fig. 1b).
+American cockroaches are long lived, reaching adulthood and sexual maturity in an average of 600 days.
+As adults, they usually live 1 to 2 years.